bicknarnes/fall-2022/08-Trees.md

   * Read for the concepts related to "Classification with Non-Linear Decision Boundaries"
   * After skimming 9.3.1 the first time, you may want to refer back to other parts of Chapter 9
   * We'll be applying the concepts in class and in homework assignments.
+  * Don't miss Section 9.5 -- if nothing else, skim it!

 ## Notebooks